architect/arc.codes/public/index.md

 ## Instantly create powerful serverless JS, Python, and Ruby apps

-> Architect provides everything you need to build **fast, modern, massively scalable cloud apps** with **low code, clear and terse config, and zero ceremony**.
+> Architect provides everything you need to build **fast, modern, massively scalable cloud apps** with **low code, clear and terse config, zero ceremony, and no lock-in**.

 ---